saktar-unr/BV-algo/README.md

-# BV-algo

-Analysis of the Mathematics and Implications of Bernstein-Vazirani Algorithm:
+# Analysis of the Mathematics and Implications of Bernstein-Vazirani Algorithm

 -Classical Solution of BV Problem & Query Complexity